 - 401(k) Audit

-Selecting a financial advisor in Lubbock, TX with a fiduciary duty is crucial to guarantee your money is being put to use how you need it to be.
-At Correct Capital Wealth Management, we are honored to be fiduciary financial advisors who place at the forefront the financial success and peace of mind of Lubbock, TX individuals and business owners alike.
-Our team includes CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals and we are a Registered Investment Advisor (RIA) with the skills and qualifications essential to assist you on your financial journey.
-We provide all our clients our I.O.U promise: all of our advice will be independent, objective, and unbiased.
+Selecting a financial advisor in Lubbock, TX with a fiduciary standard is essential to guarantee your long-term interests stay protected.
+At Correct Capital Wealth Management, we are honored to be fiduciary financial advisors who hold in high regard the financial success and peace of mind of Lubbock, TX individuals and business owners equally.
+Our team includes CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals and we are a Registered Investment Advisor (RIA) with the knowledge and qualifications essential to lead you on your financial journey.
+We give all our clients our I.O.U promise: all of our advice will be independent, objective, and unbiased.

-Reach out to us now at 314-930-401(k) or contact us online to arrange an appointment and learn more about how we can help you reach your financial goals in Lubbock, TX.
+Get in touch with us now at 314-930-401(k) or contact us online to set up an appointment and discover how we can help you attain your financial goals in Lubbock, TX.